thejournalwriter/linked-blog-starter-md/neovim time/neovim and vim shortcuts.md

 #### Vim basics
 - `:q` to exit vim
 - `:w` to write file (for saving)
-- `:r {filename.ext}` to insert content of specified file into current buffer
+- `:r filename.ext` to insert content of specified file into current buffer
 - `U` to undo changes
 - `0` to move cursor to beginning of line
 - `$ (Shift + 4)` to move cursor to end of line w/o switching to insert mode